HL7/davinci-dtr/input/pagecontent/specification.md

 The base Questionnaire resource defines some of these capabilities.
 However, to allow specifying all the expectations needed to meet payer requirements for data collection forms, additional extensions are necessary.
 DTR leverages the extended Questionnaire capabilities defined in the [Structured Data Capture (SDC) implementation guide](http://hl7.org/fhir/uv/sdc/STU3/) to define the complete set of functionality necessary to support data capture for payer purposes.

-§spec-12^dtr-server^exchange:DTR services **SHOULD** have DTR questionnaires available for all covered items that require additional data collection to support prior auth submission, claim submission, or appropriate use documentation.§ (Future versions of this guide will likely tighten this expectation to a 'SHALL')<a id="spec-12" href="operational.html#additional-considerations">
+§spec-12^dtr-server^exchange:DTR services **SHOULD** have DTR questionnaires available for all covered items that require additional data collection to support prior auth submission, claim submission, or appropriate use documentation.
+(Future versions of this guide will likely tighten this expectation to a 'SHALL')§<a id="spec-12" href="operational.html#additional-considerations">

 §spec-13^dtr-server^exchange:DTR server organizations **MAY** surface their Questionnaires via a registry or some similar mechanism that allows DTR client organizations to pre-examine/pre-process Questionnaires to allow for more optimal handling when those Questionnaires are actually solicited.§  §spec-14^dtr-client^exchange:DTR clients **SHALL NOT** be dependent on such pre-availability in order to perform form completion.§